Contact Center Solutions Featured Article

 “With the significant number of employees already using their personal devices for work, companies should be focused on creating a BYOD program and policies that fit the specific needs of the company,” said Aggelos Grypaios, vice president of business development and marketing at Globo.
 “Defining and managing a BYOD strategy that protects the security of the employee and the employer will keep companies competitive in the market by creating a mobile workforce.”

-A recent study by Gartner (News - Alert) identified the security implications of BYOD to a business organization, and they include data leakage, privacy concerns, and employee access to unsecure sites that may bring in malware into the company network, according to the Unified Communications Strategies blog.
+A recent study by Gartner identified the security implications of BYOD to a business organization, and they include data leakage, privacy concerns, and employee access to unsecure sites that may bring in malware into the company network, according to the Unified Communications Strategies blog.

 The Globo study found that 62 percent of respondents who bring their personal mobile devices to work use them primarily to check e-mail.